appscode/blog/content/post/loki-setup-kubedb/index.md

 By default, loki-distributed helm chart will deploy those components:
 - Gateway: The gateway component works as a load balancer to load balance incoming streams from client to distributor components.

-- Distributor: The distributor component is a stateless service which is responsible for hanldling incoming streams by client and sends it to available ingestor components.
+- Distributor: The distributor component is a stateless service that is responsible for handling incoming streams by the client and sending it to available ingester components.

 - Ingester: The ingester component is responsible for writing log data to long-term storage backends (DynamoDB, S3, Cassandra, etc.)